cofenberg/unrimp/README.md

 	- Support for creating a cube-map out of six provided individual textures
 	- Support for 2D-LUT to 3D-LUT conversion
 	- Support for texture channel packing
+	- Support for defining texture arrays
-	- Toksvig specular anti-aliasing basing on ["Specular Showdown in the Wild West"](http://blog.selfshadow.com/2011/07/22/specular-showdown/) by Stephen Hill to reduce shimmering/sparkling via texture modifiations during texture asset compilation
+	- Toksvig specular anti-aliasing basing on ["Specular Showdown in the Wild West"](http://blog.selfshadow.com/2011/07/22/specular-showdown/) by Stephen Hill to reduce shimmering/sparkling via texture modifications during texture asset compilation
 - [Sketchfab](https://sketchfab.com/) asset importer without the need to unzip the downloaded meshes first